-- COOP Coordinator coordinates with the CRC notifies COOP Team and other emergency personnel of activation and provides initial directions.
-(For example, "Arrive at designated meeting location within two hours for initial assessment.") - The CRC notifies the IT, Facilities, and/or Utilities sections, as appropriate.
+- COOP Coordinator coordinates with the CRC and notifies the COOP Team and other emergency personnel of activation and provides initial directions.
+(For example, "Arrive at designated meeting location within two hours for initial assessment.") - The CRC, or designee, notifies the IT, Facilities, and other Village Departments and staff as appropriate.